zmp/robocar110_ros/README.md

 cd ~/ros/src/robocar110_ros/  # make commands below are called from here!
 ```

-* It's possible to use other directory (for example `~/projects/robocar110_ros/`), but it's not ROS standard way, so we don't provide support for it.
-Do it on your own risk.

 ### Version Update
 * Please, check [**Update Instructions**](docs/UpdateInstructions.md).
 * And don't forget to apply [**Release Notes Actions**](ReleaseNotes.md)!